Xeno-learning: knowledge transfer across species in deep learning-based spectral image analysis: Methods

 For the pig and rat species, standardized recordings were carried out with a predefined image acquisition protocol which is described in \autocite{10.1038/s41597-023-02315-8}.
 This data is used in \autoref{fig:mixed_effect_analysis}.

 For the acquisition of animal data, the organs were mobilized and prepared to enable the spectral recording of representative tissue surfaces.
-Renal malperfusion in pigs was induced by preparing the renal hilum and applying strong bulldog clamps.
-Renal malperfusion in rats was induced by preparing the aorta and caval vein and applying Yasargil clamps.
+Time series data was acquired by taking images every 30 to 60 seconds after the clamping procedure.

+For the purpose of this work, the following types of visceral organ data were recorded:physiological (all three species), malperfused (all three species) and with contrast agent \ac{icg} (mice and porcine models): Note that there was no opportunity to record \ac{icg} data in human patients for ethical reasons.

+The animal malperfused organ data were acquired by vascular clamping of the infradiaphragmal aorta and caval vein in order to induce visceral malperfusion in a highly controlled and standardized manner.
+Hemodynamic stabilization and tissue oxygen desaturation over two minutes was awaited before measurements.

+The human data was acquired in a clinical trial during which malperfused organs were recorded whenever they occurred intraoperatively, such as during kidney transplantation or acute organ ischemia due to embolic or thrombotic events or iatrogenic preparation and resection.
+Human malperfused data was therefore available for colon, liver, kidney and spleen.
+Consequently, analysis of malperfused data in the animal species was also restricted to this organ selection.

+The animal \ac{icg} data was acquired by body-weight adapted intravenous application of commercial \ac{icg}.
+Pigs received 25 mg of \ac{icg} injected into peripheral vein catheters, while rats received 2.5 mg directly injected into the caval vein.
+Pharmacological invasion and systematic distribution over one minute was awaited before measurements.